The comet goldfish is the only breed of goldfish that was developed in America.

-First bred and introduced into the commercial aquarium market in the late 1800s, the comet gets its name due to its long, flowing tail fins that give it the appearance of a comet burning a trail through the sky.
+First bred and introduced into the commercial aquarium market in the late 1800s, the Comet gets its name due to its long, flowing tail fins.
+Many people think these give the fish the appearance of a comet burning a trail through the sky.

-The difference is that the comet goldfish has a longer body and longer, flowing fins.
+The difference is that the Comet has a longer body and longer, flowing fins.

 Comets are usually reddish-orange in color.
 However, they also come in red, orange, yellow, white and bi-color varieties.
 The Sarasa Comet is a red and white bi-color variety.